-Due to CMS school closures, HSC Humane Education classroom visits and tours will be suspended.
-Check out our at-home activities for students below!
-HSC Humane Education will continue to accept reservations for birthday parties, classroom visits and tours with appointments re-starting in April.
+HSC Humane Education will continue to accept reservations for birthday parties, classroom visits and tours with appointments re-starting when schools re-open.

 Humane Education At-Home Activities:

 Looking for fun and educational activities to do while you’re at home and out of school?
 Check out the links below for fun and engaging activities kids of all ages can do in the comfort and safety of their own home!

 Humane Movie Review: Become a critical viewer and watch a movie of your choosing using a Humane Education lens.
 Click here!

 Story Writing: Use this Story Map Writing Graphic Organizer and writing prompts to stretch your imagination and flex those literary muscles.

 Red Rover’s Website: An interactive & bilingual digital book series to teach kids about empathy.
 (Also available as an app on your smartphone!)
 Click here!